AlonCohen96/spring-rain/README.md

 ### Questions & Troubleshooting

 Be aware that this app only allows 5 API calls per second.
-If the company you are looking forward cannot be found, you have likely made a spelling mistake in the ticker name.
+If the company you are looking for cannot be found, you have likely made a spelling mistake in the ticker name.
 Also make sure the company is publicly traded at one of the markets available in
 Yahoo Finance.